MarinaIvanova-1/CV/README.md

 LINKS - to be filled in

 I am a junior software engineer recently graduated from Makers Academy.
 I have a background in scientific research, having spent the last 10 years doing experiments in the lab and contributing to developments that make the world a better place.
+In the past I have worked on investigating how cancer develops, how immune cells kill infected cells,

 I decided recently it was time to take up a new career challenge and software development seemed like the perfect choice.
 This career will allow me to apply my analytical mindset and excellent problem-solving skills in a new environment.
 I am a dynamic, ambitious and friendly person and I work equally well collaboratively or individually.
 I am looking for a role in which I can develop myself as a Full-stack software engineer.